sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide5.md

 3. Set appropriate `resource requests` and `limits` for your pods.
 4. Implement `Horizontal Pod Autoscaling (HPA)` to scale your application based on resource utilization.
-5. Use `Persistent Volumes` to store data for your database.
+5. Use `Persistent Volumes` & `Persistent Volume Claims (PVCs)` to store data for your database.
 6. Expose your frontend using a `Service` of type `NodePort` for debugging.
 7. Use `Liveness` and `Readiness` probes to monitor the health of your pods.
 8. Use `StatefulSets` if your database requires stable network identities and persistent storage.
+You can use `Deployments` with `pvc` for databases as well.
+   But its a production practice to use databases with `StatefulSets`.
 9. Refer to the previous sections for examples and guidance on how to create each component.
-10. You can use single yaml file with multiple documents separated by `---` & have all your deployment, services etc., or multiple yaml files as per your preference.
+10. **Optional** - You can use single yaml file with multiple documents separated by `---` & have all your deployment, services etc., or multiple yaml files as per your preference.
 11. **Optional** - You can also try deploying using `Helm Charts` for better management.
 Read about Helm in the [Helm Docs](https://helm.sh/docs/).